 Payday loans; permitted interest.
 Repeals provisions of the Payday Loan Act that authorize lenders to charge a loan fee or verification fee, thereby limiting permissible charges on payday loans to simple interest at a maximum annual rate of 36 percent.
-12/31/13 Senate: Prefiled and ordered printed; offered 01/08/14 14102234D 12/31/13 Senate: Referred to Committee on Commerce and Labor 01/09/14 Senate: Impact statement from SCC (SB164) 01/17/14 Senate: Assigned C&L sub: Payday Loans Notes: City package: support SB 182 Absentee voting; persons age 65 or older on day of an election are entitled to vote absentee ballot.
+12/31/13 Senate: Referred to Committee on Commerce and Labor 01/17/14 Senate: Assigned C&L sub: Payday Loans Notes: City package: support SB 182 Absentee voting; persons age 65 or older are entitled to vote absentee ballot.
 Patron: McWaters Summary as introduced:

 Elections; absentee voting.
-Provides that persons age 65 or older on the day of an election for which an absentee ballot is requested are entitled to vote absentee.
-01/02/14 Senate: Prefiled and ordered printed; offered 01/08/14 14102035D 01/02/14 Senate: Referred to Committee on Privileges and Elections 01/14/14 Senate: Incorporated by Privileges and Elections (SB16-Miller) (14-Y 0-N) 01/23/14 Senate: Impact statement from DPB (SB182) Notes: City position: support SB 224 Alcoholic beverage control; certain licensees to provide information to consumer.
+Allows anyone 65 or older to vote absentee.
+This bill was incorporated into SB 16.
+01/02/14 Senate: Referred to Committee on Privileges and Elections 01/14/14 Senate: Incorporated by Privileges and Elections (SB16-Miller) (14-Y 0-N) Notes: City position: support SB 224 Alcoholic beverage control; certain licensees to provide information to consumer.
 Patron: Petersen Summary as introduced:

 Alcoholic beverage control; certain licensees to provide information to consumer while on the premises of licensed retailers.
 Allows any winery, farm winery, or wine wholesaler licensee to provide to adult customers of licensed retail establishments information about wine being consumed on such premises.
-01/03/14 Senate: Prefiled and ordered printed; offered 01/08/14 14100386D 01/03/14 Senate: Referred to Committee on Rehabilitation and Social Services 01/10/14 Senate: Incorporated by Rehabilitation and Social Services (SB337-McWaters) (13-Y 0-N Notes: City position: support SB 249 Tuition, in-state; Deferred Action for Childhood Arrivals.
+01/03/14 Senate: Referred to Committee on Rehabilitation and Social Services 01/10/14 Senate: Incorporated by Rehabilitation and Social Services (SB337-McWaters) Notes: City position: support SB 249 Tuition, in-state; Deferred Action for Childhood Arrivals.
 Patrons: McEachin, Ebbin, Marsden and Hanger Summary as introduced:

 In-state tuition; Deferred Action for Childhood Arrivals.
-Establishes that a student shall be eligible for in-state tuition if (i) he has attended a public or private high school in the Commonwealth for at least three years; (ii) he has graduated from a public or private high school in the Commonwealth or has received a General Education Development (GED) certificate in the Commonwealth; (iii) he has registered as an entering student or is enrolled in a public institution of higher education in the Commonwealth; (iv) he has provided an I-797 Approval Notice stating that he has been approved for Deferred Action for Childhood Arrivals by the U.S. Department of Homeland Security; and (v) he has submitted evidence that he or, in the case of a dependent student, at least one parent, guardian, or person standing in loco parentis has filed, unless exempted by state law, Virginia income tax returns for at least three years prior to the date of enrollment.
-01/08/14 Senate: Assigned Education sub: Higher Education 01/10/14 Senate: Introduced bill reprinted 14101938D 01/23/14 Senate: Committee substitute printed to Web only 14104382D-S1 01/23/14 Senate: Failed to report (defeated) in Education and Health (6-Y 7-N) 01/23/14 Senate: Impact statement from DPB (SB249) Notes: City position: support SB 264 Fare enforcement inspectors; appointed to enforce fares for use of mass transit facilities.
-Patrons: Ebbin, Favola and Saslaw Summary as introduced:

-Fare enforcement inspectors.
+Makes a student eligible for in-state tuition if (i) he has attended a public or private high school in Virginia for at least three years; (ii) he has graduated from a public or private high school or has received a General Education Development (GED) certificate in Virginia; (iii) he has registered as an entering student or is enrolled in a public institution of higher education in Virginia; (iv) he has provided an I-797 Approval Notice stating that he has been approved for Deferred Action for Childhood Arrivals by the U.S. Department of Homeland Security; and (v) he has submitted evidence that he or, in the case of a dependent student, at least one parent, guardian, or person standing in loco parentis has filed, unless exempted by state law, Virginia income tax returns for at least 3 years.
+01/08/14 Senate: Assigned Education sub: Higher Education 01/23/14 Senate: Failed to report (defeated) in Education and Health (6-Y 7-N) Notes: City position: support SB 264 Fare enforcement inspectors to enforce fares for use of mass transit facilities.
+Patrons: Ebbin, Favola and Saslaw Summary as introduced: Fare enforcement inspectors.
 Provides for the appointment of fare enforcement inspectors to enforce payment of fares for use of mass transit facilities.
 The bill also provides that failure of a transit user to produce proof of fare payment constitutes a Class 4 misdemeanor.
-01/04/14 Senate: Referred to Committee on Transportation 01/15/14 Senate: Reported from Transportation with substitute (14-Y 0-N) 01/15/14 Senate: Committee substitute printed 14104022D-S1 01/15/14 Senate: Rereferred to Courts of Justice 01/23/14 Senate: Impact statement from DPB (SB264S1) Notes: City position: support SB 300 Alcoholic beverage control; certain licensees to provide information to consumer.
+02/05/14 Senate: Committee substitute agreed to 14104297D-S2 02/06/14 Senate: Read third time and passed Senate (29-Y 11-N) Notes: City position: support SB 300 Alcoholic beverage control; certain licensees to provide information to consumer.
 Patron: Ebbin Summary as introduced: